kpepime/BMW-Sales-EDA-Dashboard/README.md

 Insights and recommendations are provided on the following key areas:

 - **Sales & Revenue Trends Over Years**: An analysis of how BMW's total sales/revenue changes over time (year by year), which helps determine overall growth or decline.
-- **Model & Fuel type performance**: An evaluation of how various BMW models contribute to total sales and revenue.
+- **Model & Fuel Type Performance**: An evaluation of how various BMW models contribute to total sales and revenue.
 - **Regional Performance**: A comparative analysis of BMW's performance in different regions.
 A review of which models perform best in which regions.
 These include regional preferences for specific models, as well as strategic product placement opportunities.

 Download the interactive Power BI dashboard [here](https://app.powerbi.com/view?r=eyJrIjoiYzU4NmIzNzktYmFiMC00NTQyLWFhNGEtZWI0YjY0MTE4NjBhIiwidCI6IjM1YmEzNjIzLWQzNDgtNDAxMi04OTkwLWMxNWI2YThlNGRkNCJ9).